-The calibration was performed comparing the obtained TLD readings to the setted dose-corresponding MU right after the absolute dosimetry procedure.
+The calibration was performed comparing the obtained TLD readings to the set dose-corresponding MU right after the absolute dosimetry procedure.

-Figure 3 shows the calibration curve and the adjusted equation to best fit the measured points.
-Adjusted-R was 0,99823.
-As one always get a background reading from the PCL3 reader, the fitting was performed so that the 0 cGy dose matches the background measured in the reader.
+Figure 3 shows the calibration curve and the best fit to the measured points ($R^2 = 0.99823$).
+As one always get a background from the PCL3 reader, the fit was performed adjusting the 0 cGy dose to match the background.

-Figure 3 - TLD calibration curve.
+Figure 3: TLD calibration curve.